 The DocuClipper Transaction Categorization feature allows you to define categories and automatically categorize transactions based on keywords.
 This can help organize and analyze your transaction data.

-How to Categorize Transactions with Keywords #
+How to Edit/Add Keywords

 - A new dropdown, pie chart, and table with the category group name will appear.
 Note: Every new category group and category within will stay safe in your account and you will be able to reuse it for other bank statements as well.